taasty/magento2/README.md

 Please note that this is not the original Magento 2 repository.
-The original Magento2 publick repository from which this one was clonned is located at [magento/magento2](https://github.com/magento/magento2).
+The original Magento2 public repository from which this one was clonned is located at [magento/magento2](https://github.com/magento/magento2).

 ## Screenshots